nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 {{< figure src="generic.jpg" alt="A Prasco Fluticason Furorate/Vilanterol ELLPTA inhaler.
 It looks just like a Breo inhaler, with a slightly different sticker on the face." class="thumbnail" caption="A generic inhaler" >}}

-{{% aside %}}

-The "authorized generic" in this case appears to be related to the delivery device (inhaler) still being under patent.
-By selling an "authorized generic" through a third party, the drug manufacturer is hoping to lower the cost of the drug just enough to discourage other companies developing a competing generic.

-It's a weird outcome that results from a complex system of negotiated prices, rebates, discounts, and more, related to the original drug's branding.
-The end result is higher prices for consumers, and it would be easy to blame drug companies for this, but it's a result of the entire extant system.

-{{% /aside %}}

-Something called an "authorized generic" does exist.
+Something called an "authorized generic"[^1] does exist.
 I had no reason to doubt any of this.
 I asked my provider to resubmit the prespcription to their mail-order service, and please request a generic.

+[^1]: The "authorized generic" in this case appears to be related to
+    the delivery device (inhaler) still being under patent.
+By selling an "authorized generic" through a third party, the drug manufacturer is hoping to lower the cost of the drug just enough to discourage other companies developing a competing generic.
+The end result is higher prices for consumers, and it doesn't help that drug companies have a strong economic incentive to do this.

 I just logged into their prescription service and saw I'd been billed
 $160 for three inhalers.
 The doctor had mentioned they like to send